-Forty Years of Passion
+The history of the YSL Gardens: Forty Years of Passion

 Jacques Majorelle dedicated forty years of his life to these gardens.
 The tropical gardens are complimented by Moorish detailing, seen in the paths, the buildings and the fountains.
 They feel like a real oasis in a frantic city.
 Enjoy Majorelle’s vision for colour and vibrancy in a dusty and frenetic city.

-No words do justice to the beauty of these gardens, so I thought it would be best to portray the allure of the garden through imagery!
+Here’s some of my favourite snaps that best to portray the allure of the garden through imagery!

 Marrakech has a huge wealth of accommodation across the city.
 From traditional riads to modern hotels, you will definitely find something to match your budget.
 Here’s my pick of the best budget, mid-range and luxury hotels in Marrakech to choose from.